Work out the Kinks: Erotic Massage Basics

 3. TECHNIQUES AND TERRAIN

-An erotic massage is always better if fewer clothes are involved.
+An erotic massage is always better if fewer clothes are involved but being comfortable is the most important part.
+If that means clothing stays on, cool.
+Consent is important here so be sure to check in with your partner when talking about boundaries.
 After you’ve both undressed, have your partner lie face down.
 A tried-and-true game plan is to thoroughly work their back and shoulders to ease tension and lull them into a state of blissful relaxation before flipping them over and…livening things up.

 To begin working on their back and shoulders, sit on their ass so that their pelvis will be pressed into the mattress every time you lean in to really work out those knots.
 Also, as you lean over their back and shoulders while you work, try grazing their skin with your nipples and breathing on their neck, then easing off a bit and doing it again.
 Trust us.